Fireworks Guide: Rockets

 - Nearly all rockets bang with their effect.

-- By far the highest consumer firework effect; large rockets can reach 300ft+.
+- By far the highest reaching consumer firework effect; large rockets can reach 300ft+.

-- But one of the shortest duration fireworks available, usually just a few seconds each.
+- One of the shortest duration fireworks available, usually a few seconds each.

 - Sold singly or in packs.

-- 1.3G rockets usually significantly better than 1.4G rockets.
+- 1.3G rockets are usually significantly better than 1.4G rockets.